shichiro-nakahara/docs/docs/app/fees.md

 ## Fee Calculation

-Fees on PolyAztec are calculated depending on the user action.
+Fees on Nata Network are calculated depending on the user action.

 ## Simple Payments